Vince Coleman (baseball): New York Mets

-Later career

-At the end of the season, the Mets traded Coleman, with cash, to the Kansas City Royals for Kevin McReynolds.
-He recorded 76 steals in 179 games as a Royal before being traded to the Seattle Mariners in mid-. found Coleman with the Cincinnati Reds, who released him in June.
-He signed with the California Angels but never played a game for the team.
-Coleman's final season in the major leagues came in 1997 with the Detroit Tigers, where he again received limited playing time and little success on the basepaths or elsewhere.
+Kansas City Royals and others

+In 1994 he recorded 76 steals in 179 games as a Royal, before being traded to the Seattle Mariners in mid-. found Coleman with the Cincinnati Reds, who released him in June.
+He signed with the California Angels, but never played a game for the team.
+Coleman's final season in the major leagues came in 1997 with the Detroit Tigers, where he again received limited playing time and had little success.

-Coleman attempted a comeback with St. Louis in 1998 and hit over .300 in spring training, but did not earn a spot on the opening day roster.
-He was assigned to the Triple-A Memphis Redbirds, where he continued to play well, stealing eight bases and hitting .316 with an on-base percentage of .395 in 20 games as the club's regular left fielder and leadoff man.
-However, after failing to receive a promotion to St. Louis, Coleman elected to retire in May 1998.
+Coleman attempted a comeback with St. Louis in 1998.
+He batted .313 in spring training, but did not earn a spot on the opening day roster, instead being assigned to the Triple-A Memphis Redbirds.
+In Memphis he continued to play well, stealing eight bases and hitting .316 with an on-base percentage of .395 in 20 games.
+However, after failing to receive a prompt promotion to the major league St. Louis squad, he opted to leave the team in May, 1998.

-Through the 2021 MLB season, Coleman ranks sixth in all-time career stolen bases in the major leagues, with 752.
-As of October 2025, Coleman ranks 74th all-time in career stolen base percentage among all players with at least 80 attempts, at 80.9%.
+Through the end of the 2025 MLB season, Coleman ranks sixth in all-time career stolen bases in the major leagues, with 752.
+He ranks 74th all-time in career stolen base percentage among all players with at least 80 attempts, at 80.9%.

+Jackie Robinson controversy

+During the 1985 postseason, shortly after Jackie Robinson's widow, Rachel, threw out the ceremonial first pitch, a reporter asked Coleman about Robinson's legacy.
+Coleman responded, "I don't know nothin' about him.
+Why are you asking me about Jackie Robinson?"
+Robinson's widow, when learning of this response, was quoted as saying "I hope somehow he'll learn and be embarrassed by his own ignorance."
+That offseason, Coleman was unanimously voted the National League Rookie of the Year.
+Two years later, in 1987, MLB officially renamed the award the Jackie Robinson Award.

-Coaching
+Coaching career

-The Chicago White Sox added Vince Coleman to their staff as a base-running instructor for the 2015 season.
-The San Francisco Giants hired him as a roving Minor League baserunning and outfield coach in 2017.
+Coleman was a coach for the Single-A Quad Cities River Bandits in 2014.
+The Chicago White Sox added Coleman to their staff as a base-running instructor for the 2015 season.
+The San Francisco Giants hired him as a roving minor league baserunning and outfield coach in 2017.
+He also coached at the HBCU Swingman Classic during the All-Star Game weekend.